Board

 Elin Hofman – Secretary

 After my visit to the Ubomi Obutsha Centre in 2011, the beautiful mission of the center touched me.
 The holistic approach, which not only looks at the needs of the child but also at his/her family and the wider community, appeals to me greatly and I am happy to support it from SUON.
 As secretary, I take care of the communication around the foundation and the center.
 I also support fundraising.
-In my daily life, I work for Save the Children in a program in the Netherlands for, among others, refugee children.
+In my daily life, I work in the field of program development for children on the move.

 Wouter Albersen – Board Member